alextaschuk/Literary-Quote-Clock/README.md

 Both files generate images by parsing a CSV file and converting each row into a .bmp file.
 I am using [JohannesNE's CSV file](https://github.com/JohannesNE/literature-clock/blob/master/litclock_annotated.csv) (renamed to `quotes.csv`) instead of [elegantalchemist's](https://github.com/elegantalchemist/literaryclock/blob/main/quote%20to%20image/litclock_annotated_br2.csv).
 Both contain many of the same quotes but JohannesNE's seems more refined and has more quotes overall.

 The biggest modification I made is to the image generation files is to handle italic characters.
 JohannesNE's CSV file contains a few quotes that have italic characters (their project is a literary quote clock website that uses HTML which makes it a lot easier to handle italic text), and elegantalchemist's code doesn't have a way to detect and handle these characters.
 With CSS, you can easily change the `font-style` between normal, _italic_, and **bold**, but in my case a different font file is needed for italicized characters because font files can only contain one font style.
 My solution is to wrap italicized words in a `◻` character (white medium square, `U+25FB`) since each quote is written to the .bmp file word-by-word.
 Quotes that have the time part italicized are wrapped with a `◯` character (large circle, `U+25EF`) since they'll need a font file that has bolded and italicized characters.

-For example, a quote might have looked like this in the CSV file: "There were only four words: _Tomorrow morning._ *_2 o'clock_*."
-With my changes, it looks like this: "There were only four words: ◻Tomorrow◻ ◻morning◻. ◯2◯ ◯o'clock◯."
+For example, part of a quote for 2 A.M. needs to be formatted as:

+> There were only four words: *Tomorrow morning*. ***2 o’clock***.

+With my changes, this formatting can be specified in the CSV file with:

+>…There were only four words: ◻Tomorrow◻ ◻morning◻. ◯2◯ ◯o’clock◯.

 I also manually went through all ~3500 quotes in the file and am in the process of modifying the CSV for the following reasons: